What is a Labradoodle...

 Your puppy will be microchipped

-All puppies are registered with Continental Kennel Club (review Purchase Agreement about conditions)
+All puppies are registered with Continental Kennel Club or AKC (review Purchase Agreement about conditions)

 Informational packet and goodie bag